Trail Notice: Large sections of Bruce Trail closed due to ice storm damage. Details >

 Description

 We will follow the Red Hill Creek Trail and Bruce Trail to Felker’s Falls and follow a similar route back to the parking lot.
-Bring water,a snack and icers (as a precaution- unlikely to be needed).
+Bring water and a snack .
 Trails may be muddy and slippery so poles may be needed.
 Please arrive by 9:45 am as we will be on the trail by 10:00 am sharp.

 If cancelled due to rain, I will notify you by email the evening prior to the hike.
 If you cancel after 4:00 pm on the day prior to the hike, use the contact information I will send you by email a day or two before the hike.